critterandguitari/ETC_Manual/manual.md

 #### Using ETC’s web console

-Once you are connected to ETC’s Wi-Fi network, open your web browser and visit <http://192.168.12.1:8080/static/index.html>.
+Once you are connected to ETC’s WiFi network, open your web browser and visit <http://192.168.12.1:8080/static/index.html>.

 ![](1-Web-panel-start.png)